Laos and Vietnam Tour | ‘Mountains and Hill-tribes’

 Morning at leisure and departure at your convenience.
 Airport transfers are included if you purchase the ‘with flights’ package.
 If you purchased your own flights, airport transfers can be arranged on request.

 For those with a couple more days to spare an extension to Halong Bay, staying overnight on a traditional style junk is available.

-Extra nights in Luang Prabang and Hanoi, before or after your tour are available on request.
+Extra nights in Vientiane and Hanoi, before or after your tour are available on request.

 Overnight: Departure Transport: Walk, Meals: B,